Ectopic Cushing syndrome

 Cushing syndrome - ectopic; Ectopic ACTH syndrome

 Cushing syndrome is a disorder that occurs when your body has a higher than normal level of the hormone cortisol.
 This hormone is made in the adrenal glands.
 Too much cortisol can be due to various problems.
-One such problem is called Cushing disease.
-It occurs when the pituitary gland makes too much of the hormone ACTH in the blood.
+One of the causes is if there is too much of the hormone ACTH in the blood.
 ACTH is usually made by the pituitary in small amounts and then signals the adrenal glands to produce cortisol.
 Sometimes other cells outside the pituitary can make large amounts of ACTH.
 This is called ectopic Cushing syndrome.
 Ectopic means that something is occurring in an abnormal place in the body.

 Ectopic Cushing syndrome is caused by tumors that release ACTH.
 Tumors that can, in rare cases, release ACTH include:

 - Benign carcinoid tumors of the lung

 - Tumors of the thymus gland